power distribution unit (PDU) power usage effectiveness (PUE)

 Keep in mind that this range is a recommendation, and no governing body enforces these temperature ranges as a matter of regulation.

 Although the recommended temperature range is identical for all four classes of data center hardware, the allowable temperature varies by equipment class.
-For example, according to ASHRAE's guidance, the allowable temperature is from 15 to 32 degrees C (59 to 89.6 degrees F) to 5 to 45 degrees C (41 to 113 degrees F).
+For example, according to ASHRAE's guidance, the allowable temperature for an A1 device is from 15 to 32 degrees C (59 to 89.6 degrees F), whereas the allowable range for a Class A4 device is 5 to 45 degrees C (41 to 113 degrees F).

-As you can see from the text above, there is a significant difference between the recommended and allowable temperature ranges.
+There is a significant difference between the recommended and allowable temperature ranges.
 Most data centers maintain a cooler operating temperature.
-Although it can be theoretically acceptable for Class A1 to operate at temperatures as high as 32 degrees C (89.6 degrees F), keeping server rooms at such high temperatures is generally frowned upon.
+Although it can be theoretically allowable for Class A1 to operate at temperatures as high as 32 degrees C (89.6 degrees F), keeping server rooms at such high temperatures is generally frowned upon.
 Few, if any, real-world data centers are kept so warm.

 It can be challenging to regulate temperature and humidity in large data centers, like this Google data center in Douglas County, Ga.